IkigaiLabsETH/Artbot/MAGRITTE-ART-GENERATOR-README.md

 # Make the scripts executable (if not already)
 chmod +x run-magritte-art-generator.sh
 chmod +x run-magritte-art-generator-openai.sh
+chmod +x check-flux-pro-access.sh

+# Check if you have access to the FLUX Pro model
+./check-flux-pro-access.sh

 # Run with Anthropic as primary AI provider (with a custom concept)
 ./run-magritte-art-generator.sh "bowler hat floating above ocean"